ORGAN/TISSUE/BLOOD/BLOOD STEM CELLS DONATION PROCESS

 Statement of the Issue

-Though governments, medical professionals, hospitals, procurement organizations and insurance companies can provide resources that support donation, only individuals and their families have the ultimate power to offer the gift of life.
+Though governments, medical professionals, hospitals, organ procurement organizations and insurance companies can provide resources that support donation, only individuals and their families have the ultimate power to offer the gift of life.

 Establish Protocols and Information Programs